Fulger19/Proiect-examen-testare-manuala_SQL/README.md

 ![image](https://github.com/Fulger19/Proiect-examen-testare-manuala_SQL/assets/135150028/a593db9b-a723-4fb8-a86c-0f84df5ca199)

-Then, I created a second table with the grades of the children for two subjects.
+Then, I created a second table with the grades of the children for two subjects (mathematics and romanian language).

 ![image](https://github.com/Fulger19/Proiect-examen-testare-manuala_SQL/assets/135150028/099de63f-dd4a-4a25-8b08-f073496765de)